Demystify Culture

 “Drag your thoughts away from your troubles…. by the ears, by the heels, or any other way you can manage.” — Mark Twain

-There’s a terrible battle going inside your mind right now, according to an old Cherokee.
+There’s a terrible battle going on inside your mind right now, according to an old Cherokee.

-There are two wolves inside us all battling to see who will take over.
+Two wolves inside us are battling to see who will take over.
 One is negative— full of anger, envy, resentment, greed, sorrow, judgment, inferiority, criticism, and doubt.
 The other wolf is good — full of joy, appreciation, love, kindness, empathy, understanding, confidence, compassion, and clarity.

-This fight is going inside of you.
-Even if you don’t notice it.
+This fight is happening inside you even if you don’t notice it.

 “Which wolf will win?” — You may ask, as this Cherokee’s grandson did.

-“The one you feed the most.” — the wise grandfather simply replied.
+“The one you feed the most,” the wise grandfather replied.

 Substack is the home for great culture